marcelmokos/protractor-starter/README.md

     3.5 when 'work' page link is clicked
       ✓ then page 'By(css selector, #page-work)' should be displayed (0.033 sec) ✓ then page link should have selected class (0.06 sec)

+    3.6 responsive menu

+       3.6.1 when browser window maximized
+         ✓ then menu hamburger should not be visible (0.052 sec)

+       3.6.2 when browser window tablet size
+         ✓ then menu hamburger should be visible (0.031 sec)

+       3.6.3 when browser window iPhone5 size
+         ✓ then menu hamburger should be visible (0.026 sec)

 Executed 33 of 33 specs SUCCESS in 15 secs.
 [23:44:10] I/launcher - 0 instance(s) of WebDriver still running